argonne-lcf/AR2023/02_features/nexus-iri.md

 title: Developing an Integrated Research Infrastructure
 hero-img-source: Aurora+APS.jpg
+hero-img-caption: "The co-location of the ALCF and APS at Argonne provides an ideal environment for developing and demonstrating capabilities for a broader integrated research infrastructure."
-hero-img-caption: "With Argonne’s Nexus effort, researchers are working to accelerate data-intensive science by seamlessly integrating supercomputing resources with large-scale experimental facilities."
+intro: "With Argonne’s Nexus effort, researchers are working to accelerate data-intensive science by seamlessly integrating supercomputing resources with large-scale experimental facilities."
 ---